HBiSoft/PickiT/README.md

 public void onDestroy() {
     super.onDestroy();
     if (!isChangingConfigurations()) {
-        pickiT.deleteTemporaryFile();
+        pickiT.deleteTemporaryFile(this);
     }
 }
 ```

-If you do not call `pickiT.deleteTemporaryFile();`, the file will remain in the above mentioned folder and will be overwritten each time you select a new file from Dropbox,Google Drive, OneDrive or an unknown file provider.
+If you do not call `pickiT.deleteTemporaryFile(Context);`, the file will remain in the above mentioned folder and will be overwritten each time you select a new file from Dropbox,Google Drive, OneDrive or an unknown file provider.

 Manifest
 ---